 You guys know I love a good mix & match recipe, but you can thank a fellow blog reader for this post!
-You asked for mix & match pasta recipes, and I’m here to deliver. 😉
+You asked for healthy pasta dinner ideas, and I’m here to deliver. 😉

-Pasta dishes are among my favorites quick and easy weeknight dinners, and they’re perfect for making once and eating as leftovers throughout the week!
+Pasta dishes are among my favorites quick and easy weeknight dinners.
+They’re perfect for making once and eating as leftovers throughout the week!

 (Pssst: want more mix & match blog posts?
 Here are more: Overnight Oatmeal 6 Ways // Avocado Toast 12 Ways // Lettuce Wraps 3 Ways // Mix & Match Grain Salad Bowls // Mix & Match Healthy Sandwiches // Mix & Match Healthy Smoothies // Mix & Match Healthy Stir Fries // Mix + Match Sheet Pan Dinners // Mix & Match Stuffed Peppers)

-And now, here’s how to mix & match pasta recipes for the easiest dinner ever!
+And now, here’s how to mix & match healthy pasta dinner recipes for the easiest dinner ever!

 1) Start with a pasta shape